 Your organization should have a comprehensive plan to identify problems early and address them.
 Prevention, though not always possible, is the goal.
-If you don't have the right tools and protocols in place to help identify and resolve threats early, you face an increased risk for workplace violence.
+And should an incident occur, having an effective, well-practiced plan in place can help mitigate the damage.
+If you don't have the right tools and protocols in place to help identify and resolve potential or real threats early, you face an increased risk for workplace violence.

-Here are some basic tactics to include not only in your workplace violence plan, but in your overall organizational resilience program:
+Here are some basic tactics to include in your workplace violence plan, as well as in your overall organizational resilience program:

-- Educate all employees about the range of workplace violence issues they may encounter, communication channels, and related policies and procedures. - Train employees on how to use alarms, locks, or other alert and safety features. - Ensure that employees and others understand their roles and those of on-site security and law enforcement. - Plan ahead at all locations so that preparedness and response plans are integrated. - Ensure effective communication within/between locations and key stakeholders, including law enforcement and the community. - Account for employee and victim assistance in response plans. - Respond promptly to manage impacts and consequences effectively. - Assess whether your plans comply with federal and state regulations and meet post-incident reporting obligations. - Review your insurance coverage and work with advisors to ensure it is adequate.
+- Educate all employees about the range of workplace violence issues they may encounter, communication channels, and related policies and procedures. - Train employees on how to use alarms, locks, and other alert and safety features. - Ensure that employees and others understand their roles and those of on-site security and law enforcement. - Plan ahead at all locations so that preparedness and response plans are integrated. - Ensure communication within and between locations and key stakeholders, including law enforcement and others in the community. - Account for employee and victim assistance in response plans. - Respond promptly to manage impacts and consequences effectively. - Assess whether your plans comply with federal and state regulations and meet post-incident reporting obligations. - Review your insurance coverage and work with advisors to assess whether it is adequate.